2013 Nordic storms: Impact

-The strongest wind gust in Norway was measured at Nordøyan Lighthouse in Vikna municipality, Nord Trøndelag at 49 m/s, with an average windspeed reaching 39 m/s.
+The strongest wind gust in Norway was measured at Nordøyan Lighthouse in Vikna Municipality in Nord Trøndelag at 49 m/s, with an average windspeed reaching 39 m/s.

-At Sklinna Lighthouse average winds of 35 m/s were measured with gust speeds of 44 m/s in Leka municipality, Nord Trøndelag.
+At Sklinna Lighthouse average winds of 35 m/s were measured with gust speeds of 44 m/s in Leka Municipality, Nord Trøndelag.
 Locally guts over land reached between 40 and 50 m/s with waves of 13–15 m at the coast.
 Across central Norway high wind blew trees down onto powerlines.
 In Helgeland the E6 road was closed from the southern county border to the Korgfjell Tunnel.
 In the city of Trondheim police cordoned off areas of the city centre for public safety.

 In Sweden the high altitude weather station at Stekenjokk, in Lappland recorded an average windspeed (10 minutes) of 47 m/s, which surpassed the record of 44 m/s recorded in association with Gudrun in 2005 and another storm in 2–3 March 2011 also recorded at Stekenjokk.
 The station also recorded the highest gust (2 seconds) ever recorded in November during the storm at 56 m/s with the previous monthly record of 55 m/s recorded at Tarfala 7 November 2003, The highest ever gust recorded during any month in Sweden is 81 m/s recorded 20 December 1992.

 Inland at lower altitudes the strongest gusts were 29 m/s recorded at Vilhelmina, Västerbotten County and Frösön, Jämtland, which were lower than those seen during the Dagmar storm in 2011.

 In Norway electricity was cut to 35,000 homes at the height of the storm, mostly in Trøndelag and Helgeland.
 The storm at its height left 36,000 without electricity in Jämtland, Västernorrland and Västerbotten in Sweden, which had been reduced to 28,000 by mid morning 17 November, with electricity suppliers warning some customers may not be reconnected until Monday 18 November.
 In Finland, an estimated 230,000 households were without electricity.

 Northern Sweden also saw problems with the mobile and land line phone network, with 15,000 customers without land line connections on 17 November, in the towns of Vilhelmina and Dorotea inhabitants had difficulty in reaching the emergency services telephone number.
 The Norwegian communications company Telenor reported that in Nord-Trøndelag 2,800 broadband and 4,600 fixed line customers were without service and in Nordland 300 broadband customers and 460 fixed line customers were also without service on 18 November.
 The company also reported difficulties with the mobile phone network in these counties, with over 150 2G base stations down and 60 3G base stations out of service.